ycm-core/YouCompleteMe/README.md

 Looks up the symbol under the cursor and jumps to its declaration.

-Supported in filetypes: `c, cpp, objc, objcpp, python`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs`

 ### The `GoToDefinition` subcommand